What Does Dehydration Feel Like?

 As they might struggle to communicate when they’re thirsty, dehydration in infants is quite common.
 If you’re looking for these signs of dehydration, your infant might shed no tears when crying, have a dry or sticky mouth, or be urinating much less frequently.
 When your infant does pass urine, you may notice it has a darker colour and stronger smell.

-If you are breastfeeding an infant, it is safe to continue this.
+If you're breastfeeding an infant, it's safe to continue this.
 However, try to feed them smaller amounts in more frequent doses than their regular feeding schedule.
 Infants don’t typically need extra water alongside breastmilk.

-To avoid displacing the nutrients of formula, it is not advisable to routinely give water to your formula-fed infant of 6 months or under.
-However, in dealing with dehydration in your infant, it is safe to give them sips of plain, boiled, and cooled water on top of their usual formula feeds.
+To avoid displacing the nutrients of formula, it's not advisable to routinely give water to your formula-fed infant of 6 months or under.
+However, in dealing with dehydration in your infant, it's safe to give them sips of plain, boiled, and cooled water on top of their usual formula feeds.
 Be sure to check the temperature of the boiled water is sufficiently cooled before feeding.

-It is always best to see a GP if you are concerned about dehydration in your infant, as they can advise on appropriate rehydration fluids and treatments
+It's always best to see a medical practitioner if you're concerned about dehydration in your infant, as they can advise on appropriate rehydration fluids and treatments

 Explore our Be Healthy hub for more advice to help you look after your wellbeing.
 We’ve got articles on foods to boost low energy (which may be caused by dehydration), as well as advice on how to manage dry skin caused by conditions like eczema.